 Everyone!
 But we see particularly big changes in individuals living with Autism, ADHD, Dyspraxia, Dyslexia, Parkinson's, Anxiety, Anger, and general difficulties with reading & writing.
 Get in touch to find out how brain & body boost can help.

-At brain & body boost in Huddersfield, I offer a one and a half hour free initial consultation (ends 30th June 2019) to run through some simple assessments in order to identify retained primitive reflexes, and for clients to complete a questionnaire.
+At brain & body boost in Huddersfield, I offer a one hour initial consultation to run through some some information about primitive reflexes and rhythmic movement therapy along with completing some simple assessments to identify retained primitive reflexes, and for clients to complete a questionnaire.
 Towards the end of the session I will show clients a few RMTi movements (rhythmic movement therapy) to practice at home before our next consultation.
 The movements should be done daily (ideally) and should take no more than a few minutes to start with.

 After each consultation I will provide a Growth Work summary (movements to practice at home) as a reminder of the movements we have done in the consultation.
-After the second consultation, I will provide a full report detailing my findings from the assessment in the initial consultation.
+After the initial consultation, I will provide a full report detailing my findings from the assessment.

 This workshop covers: